Dedicated to the men and women of Auchencairn who served in the Great War

 Project

 The original aim of the project was to publish the stories of the eighteen men commemorated on Auchencairn War Memorial.
 However, my research has established that over one hundred men and women from the village and its surrounds served in an official capacity during WW1.
-Consequently, the scope of the project has been broadened to include all and, where known, the book will list each individual's connection to Auchencairn, a summary of their war service and, if at all possible, a contemporary photograph.
-The major part of the book will still focus on the lives and fate of the men who were killed or died in service; the eighteen men named on the village memorial and those with links to Auchencairn who are commemorated on memorials elsewhere.
+Consequently, the scope of the project has been broadened to include all and, where known, the book lists each individual's connection to Auchencairn, a summary of their war service and, where possible, a contemporary photograph.
+The major part of the book focuses on the lives and fate of the men who were killed or died in service; the eighteen men named on the village memorial and those with links to Auchencairn who are commemorated on memorials elsewhere.

 How you can help